 If one of the parties denounces the other, they will not be liable to pay the fine.

-A 50 per cent reduction will also apply in the event that those who have been fined pay within a certain time period eliminating the need for court action.
+A 50 per cent reduction will also apply if those who have been fined pay within a certain period eliminating the need for court action.

 What are the current limits on cash payments in other EU countries?

 In June 2021, the European Union imposed a new rule that anyone entering or leaving the EU with €10,000 or more in cash has to declare it to the authorities with other items such as gold coins and other gold products also coming into the equation.

 Spain currently has one of the lowest limits on cash payments in the EU with other countries imposing similar limits.